aartij22/recommendation/README.md

 ![versions](https://img.shields.io/badge/python-3.above-blue.svg)
 # Recommendation

-The objective of this repository is to address the challenges of **upselling** and **cross-selling** in the context of personalized fashion recommendations.
+The objective of this repository is to address the challenges of **upselling** and **cross-selling** in the context of personalized recommendations.

 ## Data